graph-gophers/graphql-go/example/directives/authorization/README.md

         }
     ```

-3. Define a user Go type which can have a slice of roles where each role is a string:
+3. Define a user Go type which can be assigned to different roles where each role is a string:
     ```go
     type User struct {
         ID    string